HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

 kubectl logs pod/<release-name>-license-manager-0 -n <namespace>
 ```

-See the HCL DX Cloud Native 9.5 entitlement check scenarios for success and error messages and how to manage them: [HCL Digital Experience Cloud Native 9.5 entitlement check scenarios](./index.md).
+See the HCL DX Cloud Native 9.5 entitlement-check scenarios and how to manage them in [HCL Digital Experience Cloud Native 9.5 entitlement check scenarios](./index.md#entitlement-check-scenarios).

 Entitlement checking to ensure that the entitlement period for the DX Cloud Native 9.5 part is valid for the purchased term is initiated at deployment start, upgrade, or configuration-change processes.
 Entitlement checking also occurs once per day for active deployments.

 Refer to [Configuring a local HCL Flexnet entitlement server](configuring_local_flexnet_entitlement_server.md) for additional configurations needed to enable connectivity to a local license server.